lukfor/magic-reports/README.md

 # magic-reports

-> A java library to generate beautiful html reports
+> A java library to generate self-containing html reports and dashboards

+Reporting and data visualization is key in data science. `magic-reports` provides a simple template based library to create self-containing html reports.

 ## Installation